 “But you have some strength in you, my dear hobbit!
 As you showed in the Barrow.
 That was touch and go: perhaps the most dangerous moment of all.”

 Tolkien is happy to note the general air of success among the company – “…they had killed the Great Goblin and a great many others besides, and they had all escaped, so they might be said to have had the best of it so far” – but almost straight away he also wants to sum up the cold hard reality.
 The company is here, “over the Edge of the Wild on the borders of the unknown“, with no supplies, no pack animals, very little in the way of arms, and no clear idea even of where they are, other than east of the Misty Mountains.
 Oh, and to top it all off, the moment the light fails, the goblins “will be out after us in hundreds“.
 So, the peril of the company’s situation is still very real.
-Much like the Fellowship in the aftermath of “The Bridge Of Khazad-Dum“, Thorin anD the rest aren’t quite out of danger.
+Much like the Fellowship in the aftermath of “The Bridge Of Khazad-Dum“, Thorin and the rest aren’t quite out of danger.

-Now that the excitement of being an adventurer and hero has worn off, Bilbo has more practical concern in mind, leading to this wonderful exchange of witty wordplay and black humour between himself and Gandalf:
+Now that the excitement of being an adventurer and hero has worn off, Bilbo has more practical concerns in mind, leading to this wonderful exchange of witty wordplay and black humour between himself and Gandalf:

 “I am dreadfully hungry,” groaned Bilbo, who was suddenly aware that he had not had a meal since the night before the night before last.
 Just think of that for a hobbit!
 His stomach felt all empty and loose and his legs all wobbly, now that the excitement was over.